sooower/sower-tools/README.md

 -   Auto refactor type name of function options parameter when ts document saved.
 -   Generate enum assertion functions.
 -   Add typescript code refactor panel actions, you can use it to refactor function parameters or generate assert enum functions.
+-   Introduce new git enhancement commands: skipWorkTree, noSkipWorkTree, and listFiles.
+-   Add the new commands "Update Model" in context menu and in code action to update model file after updated the type declaration "TDefinitions".

 ## Usage